signaloid/Signaloid-Demo-Quantum-AQPE/README.md

 # Accelerated Quantum Phase Estimation (AQPE) with Signaloid's Infrastructure

 ## Summary

-Implementation of the classical part of the Accelerated Quantum Phase Estimation (AQPE) subroutine of the Accelerated Variational Quantum Eigensolver (AVQE) based on the work by Cruise et al. [^0].
-This implementation is a variation of the AVQE benchmark from Tsoutsouras et al. MICRO paper [^1].
-For phase estimation, the implementation uses Signaloid's Bayes-Laplace that facilitates Bayesian inference on Signaloid's C0 cores.
-For comparison, see [Signaloid-Demo-Quantum-AQPE-NoUx](https://github.com/signaloid/Signaloid-Demo-Quantum-AQPE-NoUx) for an implementation of AQPE using an efficient approximation to Bayesian inference called Reduction Filtering Phase Estimation (RFPE).
+This repository contains an implementation of the classical part of the Accelerated Quantum Phase Estimation (AQPE) subroutine of the Accelerated Variational Quantum Eigensolver (AVQE) based on the work by Cruise et al. [^0], which takes advantage of the capabilities of Signaloid's compute engine to achieve faster convergence.
+The implementation is a variation of the AVQE application evaluated by Tsoutsouras et al. [^1].
+For phase estimation, the implementation uses the Signaloid compute engine's Bayes-Laplace operation to implement Bayesian inference.
+For comparison, the repository [Signaloid-Demo-Quantum-AQPE-NoUx](https://github.com/signaloid/Signaloid-Demo-Quantum-AQPE-NoUx) contains an implementation of AQPE using an approximation to Bayesian inference called Reduction Filtering Phase Estimation (RFPE).

 ## The AQPE Algorithm
 The AQPE algorithm is a method to estimate the eigenphase $\phi$ corresponding to the eigenvector $\ket{\phi}$ of a single-qubit quantum gate represented by the unitary matrix $U$, that is, $U\ket{\phi} = e^{i\phi}\ket{\phi}$.
-According to AQPE, one uses the quantum circuit below to obtain the evidence that one uses in estimating the value of $\phi$.
+AQPE uses the quantum circuit below to obtain the evidence for estimating the value of $\phi$.

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/115564080/235872639-cb6866b2-cfcb-421f-b2cf-538110ca43fe.png">

-AVQE is a generalization of the standard Variational Quantum Eigensolver (VQE) where it replaces the Quantum Expectation Estimation (QEE) subroutine with the AQPE subroutine and it offers a bridge between AVQE and the classical QPE algorithm by Kitaev et al. [^2].
-It does that by introducing a parameter $\alpha \in [0,1]$ that enables a trade-off between the required quantum circuit depth $D$ and the number of required quantum circuit measurements $N$ to acheive a specified precision $p$ in estimating the value of the phase $\phi$.
+AVQE is a generalization of the standard Variational Quantum Eigensolver (VQE) which replaces the Quantum Expectation Estimation (QEE) subroutine with the AQPE subroutine and is a bridge between AVQE and the classical QPE algorithm by Kitaev et al. [^2].
+AVQE introduces a parameter $\alpha \in [0,1]$ that enables a tradeoff between the required quantum circuit depth $D$ and the number of required quantum circuit measurements $N$ to acheive a specified precision $p$ in estimating the value of the phase $\phi$.

 | Algorithm | Quantum Circuit Depth, $D$ | Number of Quantum Circuit Measurements, $N$ |
 | ------ | --- | --- |